Rapptz/discord.py/docs/api.rst

 .. function:: on_reaction_add(reaction, user)

     Called when a message has a reaction added to it.
-Similar to on_message_edit, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.
+Similar to :func:`on_message_edit`, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.